publicdevop2019/docs/design-flow/restful-design.md

 - PATCH directly write, read is optional
 # Transactional
 - By default transactional is turned on for all write operations
-- User can explicitly disable transaction by adding ?config=tx:0
-# Change history for patch
+# Track change for patch
 - By default change is not tracked
-- User can explicitly enable change history by adding ?config=his:1
-- if change history is enabled then transactional is enabled as well
-- if change history is enabled then txId is required in request header
+- If change history is enabled then txId is required in request header
-- transactionId is a unique value across applications
+- TransactionId is a unique value across applications
 # Idempotent
 - By default apis are not idempotent
 - GET, DELETE should be designed naturally idempotent